 |Calculations based on National Renewable Energy Laboratory (NREL) JEDI Model and proposed North Dakota tax for solar facilities.|

 Harmony Solar will provide energy and capacity for the transmission network and will connect to the Bison Substation.
 Harmony will provide a cost effective alternative to fossil fuels.
-Geronimo began developing Harmony in 2015 with a supportive landowner and community group.
+Harmony’s project footprint has over 1,600 acres signed under lease agreements and includes a very supportive landowner and community group.